Larodar/qryptex/README.md

 # qryptex

-A small encryption tool to quickly encrypt a message or file and send the result over an insecure channel.
+A small encryption tool to quickly encrypt a message or file and send the result over an insecure channel (Discord, Slack, etc).
-The idea is to be able to send a password or similar over Discord for example to someone you know and not having to fight with settings.
+The idea is to be able to send a password or files containing sensitive data to someone you know and not having to fight with settings or worry about the channel.

 ## Rust implementation